-The yellow bars in this graph show the dollar amount of employer contributions made to the System (depicted on the left hand scale) since Fiscal Year Ending 2003.
+The yellow bars in this graph show the dollar amount of employer contributions made to the System (depicted on the left-hand scale) since Fiscal Year Ending 2004.
 The green line shows the actuarial contribution rate as a percent of payroll (depicted on the right hand scale).
 The 2007 contribution amount reflects special contributions made by the City in excess of that year's actuarial contribution.
 The sharp increases in contributions from 2008 to 2013 reflect the large investment losses that occurred in 2008 and 2009.
-The actuarial employer contribution rate increased from 40.96% of payroll in 2017 to 41.28% of payroll in 2018.
+The actuarial employer contribution rate decreased from 41.28% of payroll in 2018 to 40.75% of payroll for the fiscal year ending 2020.